 Immunization Law For New Hampshire Homeschoolers

 The state of New Hampshire does not require homeschoolers to receive vaccinations.
-Only children attending school must be vaccinated.
+Only children attending school must be vaccinated or submit a waiver.

 Helpful Websites For New Hampshire Homeschoolers